 Summit will maintain, monitor, test, and upgrade information security policies, practices, and systems to assist in protecting the Personal Data that it collects.
 Summit personnel will receive training, as applicable, to effectively implement this Policy.
 Please refer to Section 7 for a discussion of the steps that Summit has undertaken to protect Personal Data.

 Summit will prepare an internal verification statement on an annual basis.III.
 COLLECTION AND USE OF PERSONAL DATA

-Summit provides various solutions to its Individual Customers who purchase its products.
-Summit collects Personal Data from Individual Customers when they purchase its products, register with our website, log-in to their account, complete surveys, request information or otherwise communicate with us.
+Summit provides various solutions to its Individual Customers who purchase or use its products.
+Summit collects Personal Data from Individual Customers when they purchase its products, register with our website, log-in to their account, complete surveys, generate results via hosted or embedded app, request information or otherwise communicate with us.
 For example, Summit individual customers may choose to seek live support or post to a message board.

 When Individual Customers use our services online, we will collect their IP address and browser type.
 We may associate IP address and browser type with a specific customer.
 We also may collect Personal Data from persons who contact us through our website to request additional information; in such a situation, we would collect contact information (as discussed above) and any other information that the person chooses to submit through our website.

 The information that we collect from Individual Customers is used for selling the products and services they buy from us, managing transactions, reporting, invoicing, renewals, other operations related to providing services and products to the Individual Customer.